-- 1) Select a Virtual Panel to configure. - 2) Drag the sliders to set Time Threshold, Sensitivity, and Percentage. - Time Threshold: The threshold for the time of the object loitering in the region.
+- 1) Select a Virtual Panel to configure.
+Up to 4 virtual panels are selectable. - 2) Drag the sliders to set Time Threshold, Sensitivity, and Percentage. - Time Threshold: The threshold for the time of the object loitering in the region.
 When the duration of the object in the defined detection area is longer than the threshold, device will trigger an alarm.
-Its range is [0s-2s] for analog cameras. - Sensitivity: The size of the object that can trigger the alarm.
+Its range is [1s-10s]. - Sensitivity: The size of the object that can trigger the alarm.
 The higher the value is, the more easily the detection alarm can be triggered.
 Its range is [1-100]. - Percentage: The ratio of the in-region part of the object that can trigger the alarm.
 For example, if the percentage is 50%, when the object enters the region and occupies half of the whole region, device will trigger an alarm.
 Its range is [1-100]. - 3) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.